-The bill amends Section 9-12-125 of the Code of Alabama 1975, primarily increasing the seafood dealer licensure fee from $200 to $465 for Alabama residents and from $400 to $730 for non-residents.
-Additionally, it introduces a reduced fee of $265 for state residents who possess a valid license or permit under Section 9-12-113.
-The bill also updates the language to reflect current style, removing terms like "firm" and "corporation" in favor of more inclusive language.
-It specifies that seafood dealers must present proof of a business license, tax identification number, and health permit to obtain a license, and outlines the licensing requirements for multiple business locations and vehicles used for seafood transactions.
+The bill amends Section 9-12-125 of the Code of Alabama 1975 to increase the seafood dealer licensure fee from $200 to $465 for Alabama residents and from $400 to $730 for non-residents.
+Additionally, it introduces a reduced fee of $265 for state residents who possess a valid license or permit issued under Section 9-12-113.
+The bill also specifies that seafood dealers must present proof of a business license, tax identification number, and appropriate health permits to obtain a license.
+Furthermore, it clarifies that restaurants do not need a license to sell seafood for consumption but must purchase seafood only from licensed sellers.

 Engrossed: 9-12-125, 9-12-125